awsdocs/aws-global-accelerator-dev-guide/doc_source/getting-started.md

 ## Step 5: Test Your Accelerator<a name="getting-started-create-and-test"></a>

 Take steps to test your accelerator to make sure that traffic is being directed to your endpoints\.
 For example, run a curl command such as the following, substituting one of your accelerator's static IP addresses, to show the AWS Regions where requests are processed\.
+This is especially helpful if you set different weights for endpoints or adjust the traffic dial on endpoint groups\.

-The command calls the IP address 100 times, and then outputs a count of where each request was processed\.
+Run a curl command like the following, substituting one of your accelerator's static IP addresses, to call the IP address 100 times and then output a count of where each request was processed\.

 ```
 for ((i=0;i<100;i++)); do  curl http://198.51.100.0/ >> output.txt; done; cat output.txt | sort | uniq -c ; rm output.txt;
 ```

 If you've adjusted the traffic dial on any endpoint groups, this command can help you confirm that your accelerator is directing the correct percentages of traffic to different groups\.
-For more information, see the detailed examples in the following blog post, [ Traffic management with AWS Global Accelerator](https://aws.amazon.com/blogs/networking-and-content-delivery/traffic-management-with-aws-global-accelerator/)\.
+For more information, see the detailed examples in the following blog post, [ Traffic management with AWS Global Accelerator](https://aws.amazon.com/      blogs/networking-and-content-delivery/traffic-management-with-aws-global-accelerator/)\.

 ## Step 6: Delete Your Accelerator<a name="getting-started-delete-accelerator"></a>

 If you created an accelerator as a test or if you're no longer using an accelerator, you can delete it\.
 On the console, disable the accelerator, and then you can delete it\.
 You don't have to remove listeners and endpoint groups from the accelerator\.

 To delete an accelerator by using an API operation instead of the console, you must first remove all listeners and endpoint groups that are associated with the accelerator as well as disable it\.
-For more information, see the [https://docs.aws.amazon.com/global-accelerator/latest/api/API_DeleteAccelerator.html](https://docs.aws.amazon.com/global-accelerator/latest/api/API_DeleteAccelerator.html) operation in the *AWS Global Accelerator API Reference*\.
+For more information, see the [DeleteAccelerator](https://docs.aws.amazon.com/global-accelerator/latest/api/API_DeleteAccelerator.html) operation in the *AWS Global Accelerator API Reference*\.

+Be aware of the following when you remove endpoints or endpoint groups, or delete an accelerator:
++ When you create an accelerator, Global Accelerator provides you with a set of two static IP addresses\.
+The IP addresses are assigned to your accelerator for as long as it exists, even if you disable the accelerator and it no longer accepts or routes traffic\.
+However, when you *delete* an accelerator, you lose the static IP addresses that are assigned to the accelerator, so you can no longer route traffic by using them\.
+As a best practice, ensure that you have permissions in place to avoid inadvertently deleting accelerators\.
+You can use IAM policies with Global Accelerator to limit the users who have permissions to delete an accelerator\.
+For more information, see [Authentication and Access Control for AWS Global Accelerator](auth-and-access-control.md)\.
++ If you terminate an EC2 instance before you remove it from an endpoint group in Global Accelerator, and then you create another instance with the same private IP address, and health checks pass, Global Accelerator will route traffic to the new endpoint\.
+If you don't want this to happen, remove the EC2 instance from the endpoint group before you terminate the instance\.

+## To delete an accelerator

-+ Open the Global Accelerator console at [ https://us\-west\-2\.console\.aws\.amazon\.com/ec2/v2/home?region=us\-west\-2\#Global Accelerator:](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#GlobalAccelerator:)\.
+1. Open the Global Accelerator console at [ https://us\-west\-2\.console\.aws\.amazon\.com/ec2/v2/home?region=us\-west\-2\#Global Accelerator:](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#GlobalAccelerator:)\.

-+ Choose the accelerator that you want to delete\.
+1. Choose the accelerator that you want to delete\.

-+ Choose **Edit**\.
+1. Choose **Edit**\.

-+ Choose **Disable accelerator**, and then choose **Save**\.
+1. Choose **Disable accelerator**, and then choose **Save**\.

-+ Choose the accelerator that you want to delete\.
+1. Choose the accelerator that you want to delete\.

-+ Choose **Delete accelerator**\.
+1. Choose **Delete accelerator**\.

-+ In the confirmation dialog box, choose **Delete**\.
+1. In the confirmation dialog box, choose **Delete**\.